mbellman/polybabel/README.md

 # polybabel

-Polybabel is an aspiring many-to-one, source-to-source compiler written in TypeScript and operating in Node.
+Polybabel is an aspiring many-to-one, source-to-source compiler written in TypeScript and Node.
 Its design goal is to allow developers to write idiomatic code in other languages which can compile to JavaScript.

 The emphasis on idiomatic programming means the standard libraries and APIs normally available in these languages will not be available with Polybabel.
-What you write is ultimately JavaScript, *using* other languages' grammar and conventions.
+What you write ultimately runs as JavaScript, but *uses* other languages' grammar and conventions.

 ## Roadmap